-The author of the article is the Head – Product Management at Yotta Infrastructure.
+(The author is the Head – Product Management at Yotta Infrastructure)

 If you have an interesting article / experience / case study to share, please get in touch with us at [email protected]